-So, what is traditional Thai wedding like?
-It really is completely different to a western-style wedding, but there are several parts of the ceremony that can fit in well with a western wedding ceremony, to make your special day unique.
+So, what is a traditional Thai wedding like?
+It really is completely different from a western-style wedding, but there are several parts of the ceremony that can fit in well with a western wedding ceremony, in order to help make your special day unique.
 A Thai wedding ceremony will have a few main components that can be added to your special day.
-The two most common ceremonies of a Thai wedding are the water blessing and the monk blessing.
+The 2 most common ceremonies of a Thai wedding are the water blessing and the monk blessing.

 A traditional Thai wedding dance is usually performed with dancers wearing traditional Thai dress.
 This is a wedding blessing dance for the couple; it is performed after the wedding vows and certificate is signed.